scottchiefbaker/SmokeRand/README.md

 Despite relatively small amount of tests SmokeRand can detect flaws in some PRNG that pass BigCrush or PractRand:

-- 64-bit LCG with prime modulus: passes PractRand, some blips on BigCrush.
+- 64-bit LCG with prime modulus: passes PractRand, detection by BigCrush requires special settings (interleaved mode).
 - 96-bit and 128-bit LCGs by modulo 2^{k} and truncation of lower 64 bits.
   They pass BigCrush but detected by PractRand.
+SmokeRand also can detect 128-bit LCG with truncated lower 96 bits (they pass BigCrush and PractRand).
 - SWBW: detected by PractRand but not by BigCrush.
 - Uniformly distributed 64-bit generators with 64-bit state such as SplitMix, PCG64/64, rrmxmx: detected by an extra "birthday paradox" battery.